-Copy editor, technical editor, and proofreader providing services for publishers, self-publishers, websites, nonprofit organizations, and small businesses.
+Copy editor, technical editor, and proofreader based in Bellingham, Washington, providing services for publishers, self-publishers, websites, nonprofit organizations, and small businesses.

 One of the primary goals of editing is to give a reader the most fluid experience possible.
 When a reader notices a misspelled word or questions a dangling modifier, you run the risk of taking the reader out of the story.
 And if there are too many mistakes, the reader may stop reading altogether.

 If you are new to writing or the editing process, the following questions and answers are intended to, just ever so broadly, bring to light the various types of editing and services I can provide.

 I’ve been writing for years and have solid writing skills.
 Why should I hire an editor?

 Whether you just wrote your first story or you’ve been writing for years, every writer should have their work looked over by an editor if they intend to publish.

 If you’re new to writing or just coming back to it from a creative hiatus, I recommend attending a few writing workshops where you can get feedback on your work to help shape it and get it to its best version before hiring an editor.
 The job of an editor is to assist in shaping, polishing, and refining your writing into its best possible form before presenting it to your audience.